Measuring the frequency dynamics of financial connectedness and systemic risk: Systemic risk in the US financial sector

-One of the main strengths of the connectedness framework of \citep{diebold2011network} is the possibility to \emph{time the events}, which means that important events usually track the evolution of spillovers.
-As suggested earlier, we add to this the possibility to add qualitative meaning to the events.
-To manifest the strengths of our methodology, we present two examples: the global financial crisis of 2008-2010 and the European debt crisis of 2009-2016.
-The evolution of the frequency decomposition and timed events are shown in the Figure~\ref{fig:crises}.
+One of the main strengths of the connectedness framework of \citep{diebold2011network} is the possibility to \emph{time the events}, which means that important events usually track the evolution of connectedness.
+To manifest the strengths of our frequency decomposition, we focus on the event study of the two main periods with rich time-frequency dynamics: the global financial crisis of 2008-2010 and the European debt crisis of 2009-2016.
+The evolution of the frequency decomposition and timed events are shown in Figure~\ref{fig:crises}.

+Let us start with the global financial crisis depicted by Figure~\ref{fig:crises} (a).
+The decomposition is dominated by the long-term component of connectedness that steadily increases until mid-2009, whereas the medium- and short-term connectedness steadily decrease.

+At the beginning of the period, short-term and medium-term connectedness were at the highest levels during the ``\emph{FOMC lowering the rates}'' or ``\emph{announcement of TAF}'' events.
+The market participants were interpreting that the shocks due to the two events would have a short-term impact.
+Hence, the shocks at the beginning of the financial crisis were viewed to have a short response and to create short-term connectedness.

+The following surge in the long-term connectedness and the decline in short-term and medium-term connectedness can be attributed to changes in investors' beliefs about the stability of the system.
+More precisely, increasing uncertainty and the belief that the economic situation had deeper, systemic roots led to the period in which the shocks were transmitting with increasing persistence through the system.
+Surprisingly, the crash of ``\emph{IndyMac Bank}'' levelled off the development of connectedness for a while, changing investors' beliefs after the following crash of Lehman Brothers.